Hotel Marcel

 New Haven, CT

-After it was left vacant for two decades, the brutalist Pirelli Building designed by architect Marcel Breuer in 1967 has transformed into a net-zero, all-electric boutique hotel and conference facility named after its original designer.
+After it was left vacant for two decades, New Haven’s brutalist Pirelli Building is now a net-zero, all-electric boutique hotel and conference center named after its original designer, Modernist architect Marcel Breuer.

-Becker + Becker strives to revitalize urban communities through the retrofit of historic buildings, and the team used an integrated design strategy and interdisciplinary solutions to solve unique building challenges.
-Hotel Marcel sets the bar high for future retrofit projects.
-The team is pursuing EnerPHit and LEED Building Design + Construction (BD+C): Hospitality Platinum certifications.
-After a full year of operation, it will submit utility documentation for New Building Institute’s Net Zero certification.
+Becker + Becker strives to revitalize urban communities through the retrofit of historic buildings, and Hotel Marcel sets the bar high for future retrofit projects.
+The Hotel Marcel team used an integrated design strategy and interdisciplinary solutions to solve unique project challenges.
+They also pursued EnerPHit and LEED Building Design + Construction (BD+C): Hospitality Platinum certifications.
+After a full year of operation, they will submit utility documentation for New Building Institute’s Net Zero certification.

 Project Team